softwaresaved/distance-consultancy/DeveloperExperienceReviewBuildRelease.md

 Document purpose of BACKUP directory in an installation
 -------------------------------------------------------

-When installing Distance on Windows 7 the installation's BACKUP directory contained a number of libraries - see [Installed Components](./developer/InstalledComponents.md).
+When installing Distance on Windows 7 the installation's BACKUP directory contained a number of libraries - see [ReleaseStructure](http://softwaresaved.github.io/distance-consultancy/architecture/ReleaseStructure.html).
 However, when installing on Windows XP it only contained scripten.exe.
 Document that this BACKUP directory does.

 Provide DLL base addresses
 --------------------------